-1.1 This is the eighth management plan and is the natural progression from the previous seven.
-Last year saw an extremely thorough visit by Green Flag judges who deliberated for 2 hours at the end of a five hour tout of the park.
-The Director's own observations over the year together with the views of others, particularly those of the Mile End Park Rangers, Ecology Forum, Play Forum and the Art Forum and the Friends of Mile End Park are all within the plan.
+1.1 This is the ninth management plan and is the natural progression from the previous eighth.
+The Head of Parks observations over the year together with the views of others, particularly those of the Mile End Park Rangers, Ecology Forum, Play Forum and the Art Forum and the Friends of Mile End Park are all within the plan.

-The relationship between the Friends and Mile End Park has continued to develop and whilst meetings between the Director and the Chair of the Friends have now ceased at the request of the Chair who has other work commitments.
-Communication is now mostly via e mail and telephone.
-The chair and the Treasurer of the Friends have seats on the partnership board and it is here that plans for the park are discussed
+The relationship between the Friends and Mile End Park has continued to develop and whilst meetings between the Head of Parks and Open Spaces and the Chair of the Friends have now ceased at the request of the Chair who has other work commitments, communication is now mostly via e mail and telephone.
+The Chair and the Treasurer of the Friends have seats on the partnership board and plans for the park are discussed at this forum.

-- 1.1.1 A new plan containing objectives for 5 years was drawn up last year.
-This will be reviewed annually, and additional objectives may be introduced whilst others may be amended or deleted each year as deemed appropriate when the plan is reviewed. - 1.1.2 All three documents, the Arts Strategy, the Play Strategy, and the Ecology Strategy appear as updated versions.
+- 1.1.1 A new plan containing objectives for 5 years was drawn up in 2011.
+This will be reviewed annually, and additional objectives may be introduced whilst others may be amended or deleted each year as deemed appropriate when the plan is reviewed. - 1.1.2 All three documents, the Art Strategy, the Play Strategy, and the Ecology Strategy appear as updated versions.
 Once again these are included as important parts of the overall management plan but will also be used separately by the various forums.
 These strategies are deliberately produced alongside the management plan so that each Forum can see the results of their time and work directly informing the direction of the park.
-The objectives are collated in this document. - 1.1.3 The Forums continue to challenge and move the Director out of his comfort zone, which is taken as a sign that there is a less autocratic approach to managing the park.
-However, the final responsibility for any decisions continues to rest with the Director. - 1.2 Review of last year - 1.2.1 "Tightening Belts" was the focus for 2010 and like many other organisations we approached this from an unfamiliar angle as groups that had supported us and businesses that we relied upon for income collapsed.
+The objectives are collated in this document. - 1.1.3 The Forums continue to challenge and move the Head of Parks out of his comfort zone, which is taken as a sign that there is a less autocratic approach to managing the park.
+However, the final responsibility for any decisions continues to rest with the Head of Parks. - 1.2 Review of last year

+"Mean Business" was the focus for 2011 and like many other organisations we approached this from an unfamiliar angle as groups that had supported us and businesses that we relied upon for income collapsed.

 Throughout the year the park sought to maximise income and minimise expenditure and look at alternative ways of continuing the provision.
 For example making much more use of volunteer labour and propagating existing plants to populate new beds in the park.
 The park has also been very fortunate in receiving some welcome donations to the work of the park.
 These have come from the corporate sector connected to the park and have enabled us to provide a full programme of events.